Jan Masaryk: Minister-plenipotentiary in London

 During the Sudetenland crisis in the summer and fall of 1938, Masaryk traveled between London and Prague to meet with Beneš.
 To resolve the Sudetenland crisis, British Prime Minister Neville Chamberlain visited Germany to meet Adolf Hitler in his vacation home near Berchtesgaden on 15 September 1938.
 At the Berchtesgaden summit, it was agreed that the Sudetenland would "go home to the Reich" as Hitler had been demanding ever since the Nazi Party Congress at Nuremberg (Reichsparteitag) on 12 September 1938.
 In an attempt to sway British public opinion against the policy of the Chamberlain government, Masaryk, together with the Soviet ambassador Ivan Maisky, was in contact with Clement Attlee, the leader of the Labour Party, which was the Official Opposition to the Conservative-dominated National Government.
 Maisky and Masaryk encouraged Attlee to challenge the government's policy in the House of Commons.
 Masaryk was also in contact with Charles Corbin, the French ambassador in London.
 As a further step, Beneš had a large sum of money transferred to the Czechoslovak legation for Masaryk to spend on winning over British public opinion.
 Masaryk donated much of the money to Churchill's group "The Focus".
 Unknown to Masaryk, the Forschungsamt ("Research Office") had broken the Czechoslovak diplomatic codes.
-Hermann Göring who was a close friend of Sir Nevile Henderson, the British ambassador to Germany, informed him that Masaryk was donating money to Churchill, information which Henderson in turn passed on to Chamberlain.
-The British historian Victor Rothwell noted that the revelation that Masaryk was subsidising Chamberlain's domestic critics such as Churchill made an extremely bad impression upon Chamberlain, and that much of the hostility that Chamberlain displayed towards Masaryk was due to this revelation.
+Hermann Göring, who was a close friend of Sir Nevile Henderson, the British ambassador to Germany, informed him that Masaryk was donating money to Churchill, information which Henderson in turn passed on to Chamberlain.
+The British historian Victor Rothwell noted that the revelation that Masaryk was subsidising Chamberlain's domestic critics such as Churchill made an extremely bad impression on Chamberlain, and that much of the hostility that Chamberlain displayed towards Masaryk was due to this revelation.
+In a letter to his sister, Chamberlain wrote that Churchill "...is carrying on a regular campaign against me with the aid of Masaryk, the Czech minister.
+They, of course, are totally unaware of my knowledge of their proceedings".